EdgeFirstAI/documentation/docs/models/custom/neutron.md

 Time for generation   = 154.223 (seconds)
 ```

-!!! note "Model Input"

-    --input takes the path to the TFLite model.

-A new model file will be generated with the suffix "_converted" in the model name.
-This converted model will be ready for deployment in the i.MX 95 platform.
+A new model file will be generated with the suffix "_converted".
+This converted model will be ready for deployment to the i.MX 95 platform.

 ## Deploy the model in the i.MX 95 platform

 Follow the instructions shown in [Deploying Quantized TFLite](npu.md#deploying-quantized-tflite) for more details.
 Otherwise, the steps below show python examples for loading and running the model for inference in the device.
-You can download the Python script

-You can download our [Python Script](assets/run-tflite-neutron.py){: download="run-tflite.py"} and this sample image [000000000064.jpg](assets/000000000064.jpg){: download="000000000064.jpg" } taken from [COCO128](https://www.kaggle.com/datasets/ultralytics/coco128) for running the example on the target using the command below.
+You can download our Python sample [Run Model](assets/run-tflite-neutron.py){: download="run-tflite.py"} script and this sample image [000000000064.jpg](assets/000000000064.jpg){: download="000000000064.jpg" } taken from [COCO128](https://www.kaggle.com/datasets/ultralytics/coco128) for running the example on the target using the command below.

 ```shell
 # python3 run-tflite.py